WangWenhao0716/ISC-Track1-Submission/Test/README.md

 These 11 folders are also given in the test part.
 You should download the trained models by yourselves and store them into the according folders seperately.

 ## Generate datasets
+We augment query and reference datasets to match locally.
+The codes for augmentation are given in ```augmentation``` folder.

+### Query
+For query, we design 3 augmentations, i.e. center cropping, selective searching, and detection.

+Center cropping: We use center cropping to generate 5 images, the schematic are as follows.

+### Reference

 ## Test